staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 before this change, when infection itself triggered the initial test step, this work was done on a single process only.

 This leads us to the following results:
-- the total amount of time required to run this 2 steps is dropped to ~12m 30s
+- the total amount of time required to run this dropped to ~12m 30s
 - coverage generation takes ~6m 10s
 - from looking at the `paratest` output, we see `Generating code coverage report in PHPUnit XML format ... done [01:00.714]`
 - running infection takes ~6m 20s